Entrepreneurial Action: How to Put it Into (Your Teaching) Practice?

 Teaching students to think and act in an entrepreneurial way is an important challenge for education.
 An entrepreneurial attitude prepares students for a future with new types of jobs, new social needs and complex problems.

-Many people usually only associate entrepreneurship with starting or running their own business or company, but it is much more than that!
+Many people usually only associate entrepreneurship with starting or running their own business or company, but it is so much more!
 The European Union puts forward the ‘development of initiative and entrepreneurship’ as one of the eight key competencies for continuous learning.

 Ghent University's Definition of Entrepreneurial Action, Entrepreneurial Spirit and Entrepreneurship